cylc/cylc-admin/docs/proposal-rose-suite-run.md

 * The `log, `share`, share/cycle` and `work` directories  will be created following whatever symlink rules are defined for localhost (over-ridable via command line options).
-  * This will continue to support "symlinked alternate run directories" (see [cylc-flow #2935](https://github.com/cylc/cylc-flow/pull/2935)).
+  * This will replace the "symlinked alternate run directories" functionality (see [cylc-flow #2935](https://github.com/cylc/cylc-flow/pull/2935)).

 `cylc play` - new command to run an installed workflow